GovReady/hyperGRC/README.md

 ### Adding components

-To use existing component YAML files, place them in files named like so:
+To use existing component YAML files, cplace them in files named like so inside the target system repo (not hyperGRC repo):

 ```
 components/Component1/controlset1.yaml